mont5piques/caldav_calendar_te/README.md

 **Known Issues**

+* There are 4 persistant errors being thrown in Roundcube errors.log.
+More info at bottom of this file.
 * Will not create new calendar from Roundcube Calendar GUI.
 * Recurring events marked as "All Day" displays a day early the following instance of it.
 	* Workarounds for All Day Recurring Events issue: